liztaiwrites/github.com-liztaiwrites-workwebsite/src/contents/twitter-mess.md

 I've recently done the same, and I've never felt freer as a writer.
 And as a reader?
 Boy, I'm really excited by the content I'm reading from fellow creators.
 I realised with a start, how much effort it was beofre to find this content on Google search.

-# TWitter chaos

 I think that's why I'm not too concerned about Twitter as a user.
 I'll still be there.
 For now.

 You see, I have always been strict with my feed.
 I follow a select few and mute content I find stressful or upsetting.
 As a result, my Twitter space is generally filled with fun, knowledge-sharing folks who don't stir up much drama.

-You _can_ make Twitter a good place for you, but it will take work.
+You can make Twitter a good place for you, but it will take work.

 As a citizen of the world, however, I'm concerned about the increasing polarisation and disinformation I see online.
 I see people shouting at each other, refusing to listen to one another.
 I'm also worried that bad players with deep pockets could use this to their advantage.
 You know, like manipulate elections!
 I don't see how Elon is going to improve things.
 (I have my theories that algorithms, who tend to promote content that are more controversial, have played a part in this.)